Before anyone starts to learn about sustainable or “green” ICT it is important to understand the concept of sustainability.

 >Less Energy; During manufacture (embodied energy) and during use.
 Sustainable ICT equipment is typically manufactured using less energy and/or using energy from a renewable source.
 Sustainable ICT also require less energy when in use, on stand-by and in sleep or hibernate mode when compared to the same types of products on the market.

-There is an abundance of sustainable ICT information available and below are just a few publications related to this project:
+There is an abundance of sustainable ICT information available and above on the right are just a few publications related to this project.